w3c-ccg/vc-ed/README.md

 ## Meeting information

 We meet biweekly on Monday (i.e. every other Monday) at 8am PST / 11am EST / 4pm GMT.
+Our next meeting is on 27 July.

 Voice:
 - VoIP: sip:ccg@96.89.14.196